NibblySlug/Qubic-docs-proposal/README.md

 Stage 3: Testing - `[I need more info re: what we plan to do here]`

-## Estimated Time Needed and Deliverables
+## Estimated Time Needed, Expenses and Deliverables

 Stage 1 - With around 80 pages of review, at 30 minutes of review per page (40 hours).
 Major rewrites will be more intensive at around three hours per page.
 Assuming one-third (27) of pages will need rewrites, this will be around 80 hours.